ibm-cloud-docs/power-iaas/configuring-ibmi-vm.md

 You can now log in, run `STRSST`, and manage the newly attached disk as the password is manageable.

-## Using SSH tunneling to allow ACS to connect over the public IP
+## Using SSH tunneling to allow Access Client Solutions (ACS) to connect over the public IP
 {: #ssh-tunneling}

 The public IP address blocks most ports.
 As a result, you need to use SSH tunneling or configure your certificates and use SSL.